 Discover Nelson Mandela Bay, Discover Freedom!

 Nelson Mandela Bay (Port Elizabeth, Uitenhage, Despatch and Colchester) has got everything a visitor expects to find on a South African holiday.
-We are the only city that boasts the Big 7 (Elephant, Buffalo, Rhino, Lion, Leopard, Humpback Whale and Great White Shark).
-Port Elizabeth (The Friendly City) is known for its over 40Km coast that boast a multitude of Blue Flag Beaches and hours of sunshine to enjoy them in.
+The only city that boasts the Big 7 (Elephant, Buffalo, Rhino, Lion, Leopard, Humpback Whale and Great White Shark) within it's municipal boundaries, Port Elizabeth (The Friendly City) is known for its over 40Km coast that boast a multitude of Blue Flag Beaches and hours of sunshine to enjoy them in.
 After a fun day out enjoy the fun and entertainment of the Nelson Mandela Bay nightlife.
 Port Elizabeth is also known as the Mohair Capital of the World and the 5 Biome City.

 The nomadic San were the earliest group of indigenous people known to live in the Eastern Cape.
 The Khoi displaced the San into the mountains and semi-desert area, early in the second millennium AD.